shining-man/bsc_test/docs/en/mqtt.md

 [Bsc-ney1_ble.txt](files/mqtt_neey1_ble.txt)

 ### Integrate existing MQTT configuration in a new directory
-If a dedicated MQTT.YAML was used in advance in the configal directory, it can simply be copied and used in the directory just generated.
+If a dedicated MQTT.YAML was used in advance in the configal directory, it can simply be copied and used in the directory just created.
 It should be noted that the command "Sensor:" may no longer be available in the outsourced configuration files.
 Furthermore, the definitions must now be moved to the left.
 ```yaml